madihowa/lab_manager/README.md

-# LFL Lab Manager
+# Hutzler Lab Manager

-This project serves as a lab manager for the [Levenson-Falk Lab](https://dornsife.usc.edu/lfl/) at USC.
+This project serves as a lab manager for the [Hutzler Lab](https://www.hutzlerlab.com) at Caltech.
 It automates reminders for maintenance, snacks, and manages lab meeting schedules through emails, Slack, and Google Calendar.

 ## Project Structure